OwenFeik/architrice/README.md

     -p /path/to/deck/directory -n profile_name
 ```
 To remove a configured profile use `python -m architrice -d` for a wizard, or
-specify a unique subset of source, user, target, path and name as above.
-To add
+specify a unique combination of source, user, target, path and name as above.
-another profile use `-a` .
-For detailed help, use `python -m architrice -h` .
+To add another profile use `-a` .
+For detailed help, use

-Only your public decks can be seen and downloaded by Architrice.
+`python -m architrice -h` .

 Flags to filter or provide details of profiles: